- General information

-- For micrographs, use a scale bar to show the magnification and give the length of the scale bar in the figure legend.
+- For micrographs, use a scale bar to show the magnification and give the length of this in the figure legend.

-- Text labelling: use 12 pt bold uppercase letters (A, B, C, etc.) to distinguish figure panels.
-Other labelling should be 8 pt Arial font (sentence case) and headings should be bold.
-For gene sequences, use Courier font to ensure that each letter is the same width.
-Use Symbol font for Greek characters.
+- Text labelling: use 12 pt bold uppercase letters (A, B, C, etc.) to distinguish figure panels; other labelling should be 8 pt Arial font (sentence case) (headings should be bold); for gene sequences, use Courier font to ensure that each letter is the same width; use Symbol font for Greek characters.

 4.2.2.
 File formats

 - ARIAL or HELVETICA must be the font choice used throughout figure preparation.